-HCDB has obtained Rural Development Federal rental assistance vouchers plus utility allowances for all the units which allows families in the 40% and below Area Median Income to pay no more than 30% of their adjusted income with the balance of the market rent covered by the federal government.
+HCDB has obtained USDA Rural Development Federal rental assistance vouchers plus utility allowances for all the units which allows families in the 40% and below Area Median Income to pay no more than 30% of their adjusted income with the balance of the market rent covered by the federal government.
 Cost of construction is being funded by State and Federal low-income housing tax credits, a Hula Mae bond and a loan from the State's Hawaii Housing Finance and Development Corporation along with Federal funding (RD 521 and HUD HOME) in the form of long term, low cost loans.
-Hunt Capital is providing the equity capital from the sale of the federal and state tax credits.
+Alden Torch (Hunt Capital) provided the equity capital from the sale of the federal and state tax credits.

 In partnership with University of Hawaii - West Oahu, NHHCA was awarded a $682,589 HUD grant which was used to pay for the cost of constructing and equipping the Hale Makana's Resource Center.

 This badly-needed rental housing project is one component of the "Nanakuli Village Center" development project intended to significantly improve the Nanakuli homestead community.
 It's location within the homesteading community will clearly facilitate easy access to cultural, educational, social, health, and economic opportunities.
 It will also facilitate surrounding family/community integration.
-At the end of the tax compliance period, it will be owned and operated by the Nanakuli Hawaiian Homestead Community Association, a step towards self-governance, economic independence and management of its own community resources.
+At the end of the 15-year tax compliance period, it will be owned and operated by the Nanakuli Hawaiian Homestead Community Association, a step towards self-governance, economic independence and management of its own community resources.

-Please click on the photos below to enlarge images of the ceremony at the YET center.
+Please click on the photos below to enlarge images of the ceremony at the YET Boys & Girls Center.
 HUD presentation of $682,589 grant for the Hale Makana Resource Center by Senator Inouye and HUD's Deputy Secretary.